altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 %%%%
 }
 {
-~Gerald woke up some time later, when Wilbert was fishing him out of the rubble~ "W::I've got one over here."
+~Gerald woke up some time later, when Wilbert was fishing him out behind the broken pieces door~ "W::I've got one over here."
 *Alacira came rushing over*
 "A::Run faster next time, do you need anything?"
-~Gerald waved her off~
+*Gerald waved her off*
+~His arm hurt, but besides that...
+His gris-gris kept him alive at least~
+'G::Battery must be low...
+rationing too much lately.'
+*Gerald grabbed at his arm, and slid a gold and iron band down under his sleeve.
+And held it with his good hand*
+"G::Reserve is running low..."
+*Alacira curtly nodded.
+He placed the gold band in his pocket*
+~It would take more dreamers to find algera - the current ones would expire soon - they needed it for the shields, and now this...
-"G::Is it still here?"
+His gris-gris was a small thing, all things considered, but still...~ "G::Is it still here?"
 "A::No.
 We thought it took you as well,